Mohamed-Nasser-M/blokkat-arabic-blockchain-developer-bootcamp-graduation-project/README.md

   -Inheritance and Interfaces
   -

-  Imported required openzeppelin libraries ( ERC721, ERC721URIStorage, Ownable )
+  Imported required openzeppelin libraries ( ERC721, ERC721URIStorage, Ownable ).

   -Access Control Design Patterns
   -

+  Restricting access to certain function ( setMaxSupply ) so only the owner of the smart contract can change the max supply cap.

 # Security best practices